binji/binji.github.io/_posts/2017-03-04-webassembly-type-checking.md

 end
 ```

-Even the stack contains two `i32` values, `i32.add` can't pop through the
+Even though the stack contains two `i32` values, `i32.add` can't pop through
-`block` to access them.
+the `block` to access them.

 # Expression-based Control Flow

 WebAssembly has expression-based control flow instructions, which means that a
 value can "flow" through with the control.
 If you know JavaScript or C, think
-of it as the difference between if and the ?: operator.
-In those languages, an
+of it as the difference between an if statement and the ?: operator.
+In those
-if statement does not return a value:
+languages, an if statement does not return a value:

 {% highlight javascript %}
 if (something) {